Do you feel you know all about the modeling industry because you’ve watched the reality shows on TV? Think again! This

 Trolls aren’t always paid.
 New female models are taken advantage of.
 Many times, they work for exposure only.
 And, they end up in debt instead of making money.
 This is a far cry from what many consider as teen modeling careers, isn’t it?

-Some of the so called good modeling agencies sign new female models and then it begins.
+Some of the so called good modeling agencies sign new model girls and then it begins.
 The new girl lives in a modeling apartment.
 They pay for housing from the money they make modeling.

 This reminds my of the “mill hill” houses provided for rent by the manufacturing plants where I grew up.